C0d1ng-Wiz/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - SeaMonsterGames.com

-Submitted by: **Your Name Here**
+Submitted by: Balkan Acar

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+SeaMonsterGames.com is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **X** hours spent in total